JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 ## Citation

-Refer to this citaion to cite this code, data, and paper:
+Refer to this citation to cite this code, data, and paper:
 - Pho, J., Davis, D., Kapp, C., Guerrero, E., Fogel, N., Smith, A., Miller-Struttmann, N. (2026).
 Effects of habitat complexity on urban bee occupancy eclipse those of urbanization and flower diversity. _In press at Biological Conservation_.

 ---